PoisotLab/ms_metaweb_perspectives/coverletter.md

 We look forward to your editorial decision on this manuscript.

-> In no more than 50 words please explain how your paper is suited to the
-> journal’s scope.
+**Suitability statement:**

-The discussion in this perspective piece will help in further the discussion on the use and applicability of metawebs as well providing readers with an overview of how the use of graph embedding can help us to construct ecologically plausible metawebs with which to work with.
+> The discussion in this perspective piece will help in further the discussion on
+> the use and applicability of metawebs as well providing readers with an overview
+> of how the use of graph embedding can help us to construct ecologically
+> plausible metawebs with which to work.